Mahmud-Sufian/e-grocery/README.md

 This is an E-Commerce Grocery Website.if you Will booking Item Then Your Email Verification successfully and you Watch just Your Booked Item. it's a React Router app.This Website have Login Validation,High Security Email Verification with Firebase. its work with Node.js and mongoDB. if u Learn CRUD System so you see my code.
 <hr>
-I'm currently learning with programming hero
+I'm currently learning with programming hero.
 <hr>
 <br>
 <br>